pedrolamas/fluidd/docs/installation/manual.md

 To manually build Fluidd, make sure you have NodeJS (v16.x) and Git installed.
 You can follow these steps to build the Fluidd repository:
 1. Clone the [Fluidd source code](https://github.com/fluidd-core/fluidd): `git clone https://github.com/fluidd-core/fluidd.git`
 2. Navigate to the Fluidd source code directory: `cd fluidd`
-3. Install the dependencies: `npm ci`
+3. Install the dependencies: `pnpm i --frozen-lockfile`
-4. Build and bundle Fluidd: `npm run build`
+4. Build and bundle Fluidd: `pnpm run build`

 The built files will be written to the `dist` directory.
 You can serve these with your preferred HTTP server, for example [NGINX](https://www.nginx.com/).